 1585 Orkney - The Servitor Golfer

 For example, there was a well-known historical description of a siege in Kirkwall in 1614, drawing an analogy between cannon balls and 'golf balls'.
-This was during the ill-fated rebellion of Earl Patrick Stewart's son, when George Sinclair, Earl of Caithness, battered Earl Patrick's Palace with 140 cannon shot.
+This was during the ill-fated rebellion of the son of Earl Patrick Stewart, when George Sinclair, Earl of Caithness, battered Earl Patrick's palace with 140 cannon shot.
 Both Earl Patrick and his son were subsequently executed for treason.
-During the military occupation of Orkney which followed the rebellion, there is a court record of soldiers being convicted of stealing golf balls.
+During the military occupation of Orkney, which followed the rebellion, there is a widely-reported conviction in 1619 of soldiers for stealing golf balls.
 If there were golf balls on the island, then golf must have been being played!

-Recently extensive evidence of golf on Orkney has emerged, including one instance going back before either of the above events.
-The records include details of supplies of golf clubs and golf balls and an indication of the identities of some of the players.
+Recently, more evidence of golf on Orkney has emerged, including one record predating both of the above events.
+This details supplies of golf clubs and golf balls and the identities of some of the players.

 The first reference with named golfers is in 1585, when James Dickson wrote a gossipy letter to a colleague called Andrew Martin, who was on the Scottish mainland.
-After asking him to bring headache medicine and sending him best wishes, he added a postscript asking Martin to bring back with him a dozen common golf balls for himself and David Moncrieff.
-Common golf balls were a cheaper kind of leather stitched golf balls.
+After requesting headache medicine and sending him best wishes, James added a postscript asking Martin to bring back with him a dozen 'common' golf balls to Orkney for himself and David Moncrieff.
+Common golf balls were probably a cheaper kind of leather stitched golf balls.

 Ye will remember to bring with yow ane dossen of commoun golf ballis to me and David moncreiff.